 Wix doesn’t have great site-traffic reporting built in.
 There are a few third-party apps in the Wix App Store that address this, and you can use Google Analytics or Facebook Pixel if you have a paid account, but it feels like an oversight.

 If these tools sound basic, it's because marketing from Wix is a separate product called Ascend.
-Email marketing, forms, chat boxes, and social media posts are bundled into Ascend, and it costs $10 a month for a plan that includes five email campaigns and five social media posts per month.
+Email marketing, forms, chat boxes, and social media posts are bundled into Ascend, and it costs $10 a month for a plan that includes five email campaigns and five social media posts a month.
 For an unlimited plan, you’ll pay $49 a month.

 Wix has a well-stocked help center available from within its interface.
 More complex tools like Velo Dev Mode have their own dedicated help sites, with getting started guides, video tutorials, API (application programming interface) references, and step-by-step exercises.